cyb3rpsych0s1s/4ddicted/README.md

 # Addicted

-An amplifier mod based on `Toxicity` and `WE3D - Drugs in Night City`.
+An amplifier mod based on core game consumables, and optionally on community mods `Toxicity` and `WE3D - Drugs in Night City`.
-Basically adds a chance to become addicted to substances too frequently consumed, like MAXdoc and the likes.
+Basically adds a chance to become addicted to substances too frequently consumed, like MAXdoc and the likes, offering additional debufs and effects in an immersive way.

 ## Usage